-A century later, who subscribes to these lines, Elena de Carandini Raventós, as the great-granddaughter of Manuel Raventós and granddaughter of his youngest and 13th son Jesús, took up the witness of her vision to continue her family legacy and strengthen the bond between Raymat and Raimat.
+A century later, who subscribes to these lines, Elena de Carandini Raventós, as the great-granddaughter of Manuel Raventós and granddaughter of his youngest and 13th son Jesús Raventós, took up the witness of her vision to continue her family legacy and strengthen the bond between Raymat and Raimat.

-Raymat Castle has welcomed many historical figures within its walls.
+Castell de Raymat has welcomed many historical figures within its walls.
 Here are some examples:

 Philip II and his daughter (1585)